 (2) The levy is payable each year in accordance with the regulations.

+(3) The levy is imposed.

+[Section 11 amended by No. 34 of 2012 s.
+4.]

 12. Liability for payment of levy

 The person liable to pay the levy in respect of a mining authorisation in a particular year is the holder of the mining authorisation on the day prescribed for the purposes of section 15(2) in that year.